housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 ### First Component

-Let's begin by building the first few components in the application.
+Building the first few components in the application is a good way to kick things off.
 We'll start with the `HeaderComponent` responsible for showing the name of the application in the `home` route.

 Create a separate `components/` directory that contains a separate `header/` directory within.
 This sub-directory can contain all the files needed for `HeaderComponent`.

 <img alt="Header directory" title="Header directory" data-src="/assets/progressive-angular-applications-2/header-directory.png" class="lazyload shadow" />

-Let's begin with the template file, `header.component.html`:
+Starting with the template file, `header.component.html`:

 {% highlight html %}
 <!-- src/app/component/header/header.component.html -->